luminati-io/bright-data-serp-api-nodejs-project/README.md

 ## How it works?

-1. The script makes a POST request to Bright Data's Unlocker API endpoint
+1. The script makes a POST request to Bright Data's SERP API API endpoint
 2. It includes your authentication token and search engine query URL
-3. Bright Data's Web Unlocker accesses the search engine query URL
+3. Bright Data's SERP API accesses the search engine query URL
 4. The response is returned to your script and displayed in the console

 ## Troubleshooting